How Many Possible Stereoisomers Are There For Crestor

 Conclusion: Four Stereoisomers in Theory, One in Practice

-In conclusion, based on the presence of two chiral centers in the rosuvastatin molecule, there are theoretically four possible stereoisomers.
-However, rosuvastatin is not a meso compound, so the formula 2^n holds true.
+To wrap this up, based on the presence of two chiral centers in the rosuvastatin molecule, there are theoretically four possible stereoisomers.
 Despite the theoretical possibility of four stereoisomers, the commercially available form of rosuvastatin (Crestor) is a single enantiomer, specifically the (S)-enantiomer.
+On the flip side, rosuvastatin is not a meso compound, so the formula 2^n holds true.
 This stereospecificity is critical for the drug's efficacy and safety.

-Thank you for visiting our website which covers about How Many Possible Stereoisomers Are There For Crestor .
-We hope the information provided has been useful to you.
-Feel free to contact us if you have any questions or need further assistance.
-See you next time and don't miss to bookmark.
+Thank you for reading about How Many Possible Stereoisomers Are There For Crestor.
+We hope the information has been useful.
+Feel free to contact us if you have any questions.
+See you next time — don't forget to bookmark!